Get expert help with your need for attention. Simply click here to chat online to someone right now.

 9. Doing Things Just For The Praise

-The advent of social media has turned us all into attention seekers to a greater or lesser extent, but you find yourself actually doing things or going places just for the likes that the photographic evidence will get on Instagram.
+You find yourself doing things or going places just for the likes that the photographic evidence will get on Instagram.

 What’s The Root Cause?